TAJIKISTAN – The Trip

 KHOROG. (pop28,000, elevation 2100m)

-Pamir Lodge is a great place to meet fellow travellers and there are many here: two Thai women on an expensive 3-week trip, a single German woman on a bicycle (the Pamirs are obviously one of the premier cycling destinations on the planet) and a single Korean man and a single Japanese woman.
-The last two have rented a 4WD to see the Wakhan leaving at 10am at a great price, so I arranged to join them.
-What a lucky break because this is what I really wanted to do.
+Pamir Lodge is a great place to meet fellow travellers and there are many here: two Thai women on an expensive 3-week trip, a single German woman on a bicycle (the Pamirs are one of the premier cycling destinations on the planet) and a single Korean man and a single Japanese woman.
+The last two have rented a 4WD to see the Wakhan leaving at 10 am at a great price, so I arranged to join them.
+What a lucky break because this is what I wanted to do.
 An Australian guy appeared and joined us too to make it a very economical adventure.
 The Korean guy works for an NGO in Dushanbe and speaks fluent Tajik, so we have a built-in guide and translator.
-They have planned some side excursions and intend to go all the way to Murgab and return on the Pamir Highway, so I decide to repeat that part of the trip.
+They have planned some side excursions and intend to go to Murgab and return on the Pamir Highway, so I decided to repeat that part of the trip.
 I saw most of it in the dark and it would be nice to see it in daylight.

 Lying under arid, barren rock peaks, Khorog is the GBAO’s administrative centre and the Pamir’s only real town.
-It’s the best place to meet fellow travellers and organize trips into the surrounding mountains and especially the Wakhan, the main destination in Eastern Tajikistan.
+It’s the best place to meet fellow travellers and organize trips into the surrounding mountains especially the Wakhan, the main destination in Eastern Tajikistan.
 Chartering 4WDs here is easier than anywhere else.

 Khorog has one of the best-educated populations of any town in Central Asia.
 English seems much more widely spoken here than in Dushanbe, while the laid-back Ismaili form of Islam means that Islamic strictures are generally less likely observed.